Magnus Health Recognizes National School Nurse Day

 Since 1972, National School Nurse Appreciation Day has become a day to celebrate school nurses for all that they do and to provide a better understanding of the role they play in students’ education.
-National School Nurse Day is celebrated during the National Nurse Appreciation Week, which this year was held on May 6th-12th.
+National School Nurse Day is celebrated during the National Nurse Appreciation Week, which this year is held from May 6th-12th.

 A school nurse plays a vital part in student health and well-being.
 Studies show that healthy students are happier, more alert, and have better attendance records.
 Many students trust their nurses to treat them and to provide daily medical assistance during school hours, and for some, the nurse may be one of the only health care professionals they see.